haixingfang/LabDCT-forward-simu-model/README.md

 The output images will be saved in the '\TFT_cmp\' folder and data saved in the '\DA_cmp\' folder.

+Examples of input and one experimental LabDCT projection image can be found in the '\Examples\' folder.

 # Remind
 ## Always start with simulations for one projection at a certain rotation angle before running simulations for a whole dataset, e.g. 181 projections for a full rotation of 360 degrees.